linuxsable/tylervh.com/README.md

+# Tylers blog

+Netlify is used for auto deployment!!!

 # Hello Eleventy!

 This project is a blog powered by [Eleventy](https://www.11ty.dev/), a lightweight static site generator.
 That means you get all the power of a server-side framework but it builds plain HTML files for fast loading by your visitors.
 This project includes some default posts and layouts you can use as a foundation, and you can customize how your site builds in the JavaScript code. 📚